AWS320s/AWS320s/README.md

 - 👋 Hi, I’m soonbaht
-- 👀 I’m interested in Information Technology, during my off time I like to run, bike ride and play Sudoku.
+- 👀 I’m interested in Information Technology; my hobbies are cycling, running and Sudoku.
 - 🌱 I’m currently learning Python and cloud security
 - 💞️ Im a at the beginning stages of learning python programming and would like to collaborate with other python learners at all levels.
 - 📫 How to reach me soonbahtpython@gmail.com